 The SyncDat server can be configured to listen for clients on any available UDP/IP port number.
 Changing the server's port may be desirable if UDP/IP 8080 is already in use by another application, or if its use is restricted by firewall or administrative rules.

 If you change a server's port, then clients will need to specify the new port whenever they communicate with that server.
-For the syncdat client, use the -p option to specify the port.
+With the syncdat client, use the -p option to specify the port, or the server name followed by a plus sign and the new port.
+For example, "syncdat -l localpath email@example.com+8080:remotepath".

-The Windows firewall is very aggressive about both blocking applications and degrading their performance.
-Extra steps may be required to ensure that SyncDat data is allowed to pass through unhindered.
+The Windows firewall can be very aggressive about both blocking applications and degrading their performance.
+Extra steps may be required to ensure that ExpeDat data is allowed to pass through unhindered.

 When installing the SyncDat server, it will attempt to detect firewall problems and display warnings during installation.
 When "Run as Administrator", the server will attempt to correct problems it finds.
 However, it is still a good idea to manually review your firewall settings to ensure that the SyncDat port is open and that there are no block rules applying to it or the SyncDat applications.